Search

 Participants come from all parts of the water sector, with the majority coming from water utilities, State government departments and local government agencies.
 The average age is mid 30s, with equal participation by males and females.

-Since 2011, over 300 participants from eight countries, with the majority being Australian, have completed the program.
+Since 2011, over 320 participants have completed the program.

 We have developed a self-assessment tool to help you to determine if the Water Leadership Program meets your current professional development needs, if you are ready to undertake this program now, and what your potential benefit from the program may be.